 Applications that meet the above minimum requirements will be evaluated as they come in based on the following differentiating criteria:

-- A clearly defined output that is feasible and aligns with the themes and intent of Health After 2020.
+- A clearly defined proposal that is feasible and aligns with the intent and theme of Health After 2020.

 - Clear plans for engagement with UBC faculty, staff, students, and surrounding community members.